How Often Should You Go to the Dentist?

 You only need to see the dentist once every six months for a regular teeth cleaning and checkup if you have healthy gums.

-Brushing with the right type of toothbrush, flossing, and rinsing with a mouthwash on your own is vital for dental health.
+Brushing with the right type of toothbrush, brushing properly, flossing properly is vital for optimal dental health.
 However, they can’t achieve everything.
 A professional cleaning helps remove plaque more effectively, and it’s the only procedure that can remove tartar.

 A checkup is an opportunity to see if you have any dental or oral concerns, from cavities to periodontal disease to oral cancer.
 A checkup can also detect signs of other illnesses, such as diabetes, which sometimes appear in the mouth first.